innov8tor3/project-engine/docs/CONTRIBUTING.md

 ## Longer Term Plans
 ### Overview
-We do want to bring folk with us building this future, and we intend it to be Open Source all the way.
+We do want to bring folk with us building this future.
+Aiming for Open Source all the way.

-To build a clear and safe CONTRIBUTING environment takes some effort and care, as this 3 phase [Contribution Overview](https://innov8tor3.github.io/project-engine/proto-founders/contributing.html) shows.
+To build a clear and safe CONTRIBUTING environment takes effort and care, as this 20 step [3 Phase Contribution Overview](https://innov8tor3.github.io/project-engine/proto-founders/contributing.html) shows.

 We will be heading towards this as a CONTRIBUTING 101 first offering, including to other repos where interested.

-### Stepped Provision - Phase 1 of 3
+### Stepped Provision - Phase 1 of 3 - Introduction - Live March 20th, 2026
 1. Welcome & Invitations - We absolutely do want to bring folk onboard to contribute.
 Contact @innov8tor3 in X.
 2. Clear Documents - Initial docs are here in GitHub and will evolve.
 Apply to join an X List with innov8tor3.
 3. Protofounder First Steps - We encourage publication of progress, and testing early digital assets.